Sicily: Norman Sicily (1038–1198)

 In 1038, seventy years after losing their last cities in Sicily, the Byzantines under the Greek general George Maniakes invaded the island together with their Varangian and Norman mercenaries.
 Maniakes was killed in a Byzantine civil war in 1043 before completing a reconquest and the Byzantines withdrew.
 Later the Normans invaded in 1061 and after taking Apulia and Calabria, Roger I occupied Messina with an army of 700 knights.
 In 1068, Roger I was victorious at Misilmeri.
 Most crucial was the siege of Palermo, whose fall in 1071 eventually resulted in all Sicily coming under Norman control.
 The conquest was completed in 1091 when they captured Noto the last Arab stronghold.
 Palermo continued to be the capital under the Normans.
 The Normans formed a small but violent ruling class.
 They destroyed many of the Arab towns in Sicily, and very few physical remains survive from the Arab era.

-The Norman Hauteville family, descendants of Vikings, appreciated and admired the rich and layered culture in which they now found themselves.
-They also introduced their own culture, customs, and politics in the region.
+The Norman Hauteville family appreciated and admired the rich and layered culture in which they now found themselves.
+They also introduced into Sicily their own culture, customs, and politics from Normandy.
 Many Normans in Sicily adopted the habits and comportment of Muslim rulers and their Byzantine subjects in dress, language, literature, even to the extent of having palace eunuchs and, according to some accounts, a harem.